1. An official count of the nation's population every ten years is called a ______________.

 c. governor

-17. _____________ requires that suspects are informed of their rights before being interrogated.
+17. The _____________ requires that suspects are informed of their rights before being interrogated.

 c.
 Miranda rule

-18. Strong supporter of a party or cause is called __________.
+18. Someone who strongly supports a party or a cause is called __________.

 a. consensus